ANDRVV/mpyWave/README.md

 # What is mpyWave?

-mpyWave is an opensource library that serves to send bits and receive them from a pin, fully compatible with all hardwares.
+mpyWave is an opensource library that serves to send bits and receive them from a pin for RF, fully compatible with all hardwares.
 ![Waves](https://raw.githubusercontent.com/ANDRVV/mpyWave/main/26855362.jpg)

 # Examples